 Nohgaku Workshop for International and Japanese Students

-Mr. Madoka Mikaka and Mr. Hiromichi Tamoi who perform Noh dramas as main actors called "Shite" in Kanze School*1, and Mr. Kodo Yamaguchi and Mr. Yoshinobu Shigeyama, both of whom are Kyogen drama performers in Okura School*2, were invited to the workshop as instructors.
+Mr. Madoka Mikata and Mr. Hiromichi Tamoi, who perform Noh drama as main actors called "shite" in Kanze School, and Mr. Kodo Yamaguchi and Mr. Chuzaburo Shigeyama, both of whom are Kyogen drama performers in Okura School, were invited to the workshop as instructors.

-First, the instructors played one of the representative Noh drama called "Shakkyo."
-After the performance, they made self-introduction and talked about the history and performances of Noh and Kyogen, as well as big differences between serious Noh plays and comic Kyogen plays.
+First, the instructors played one of the representative Noh dramas called, "Shakkyo."
+After the performance, the instructors introduced themselves, and started to speak about the history and performances of Nohgaku, and touched on major differences between serious Noh and comic Kyogen plays.

+The participants also observed Kyogen play titled, "Neongyoku."
+Although they were not always able to comprehend the Japanese, they smiled and laughed a lot being enchanted by the instructors' excellent performance.
 At the end of the workshop, the instructors helped a summer school student put on two types of traditional Noh kimono.
-One was a formal, gorgeous kimono for Noh plays.
-The student appeared on stage wearing the kimono and a special wig.
-The other kimono represented a menacing demon.
+One was a formal gorgeous kimono, the other represented a menacing demon.
+The student appeared on stage wearing the kimonos and a special wig.

-This Nohgaku Workshop of Gifu University offers an invaluable opportunity for people to watch one of the time-honored Japanese cultural activities under the instructions of professional performers.
+This Nohgaku Workshop offers invaluable opportunity for people to watch traditional Japanese culture under the instructions of professional performers.

-The International Student Center and GHOGL continue to hold a number of programs for Japanese culture and traditions and disseminate their attractions both on and off campus in the days to come.
+The GHOGL and the Center for Japanese Language and Culture will continue to hold a number of Japanese culture and tradition study programs and will disseminate their attractions on and off campus.